World War II

 WORLD WAR II GERMAN U-BOAT CAPTURED DOCUMENTS

-World War II German U-Boat Documents, Manuals, Diaries - 375 pages of documents and their translations captured from German Unterseeboot 505 (U-505), copied from material held at the United States Navy Department Library, archived on CD-ROM.
+World War II German U-Boat Documents, Manuals, Diaries - 375 pages of documents and their translations captured from German Unterseeboot 505 (U-505), copied from material held at the United States Navy Department Library.

 WORLD WAR II INFANTRY COMMANDING OFFICER EXPERIENCES REPORTS